19.6 Interior Mutability: Cell<T>, RefCell<T>, OnceCell<T>

 19.6.1 Cell<T>: Simple Value Swapping (for Copy types)

-Cell<T> offers interior mutability for types T that implement the Copy trait (primitive types like i32, f64, bool, tuples/arrays of Copy types).
+Cell<T> offers interior mutability for types T that implement the Copy trait (primitive types like i32, f64, bool, tuples/arrays of Copy types, and simple structs composed of Copy types).

 • Operations: Provides get() which copies the current value out, and set(value) which replaces the internal value.
 It also offers replace() and swap().